 Asus Zenfone 3 Deluxe price

-- It costs $499 in the US, strictly on GSM carriers like AT&T and T-Mobile
+- $499 in the US, strictly on GSM carriers like AT&T and T-Mobile

-- It’s an unlocked phone, but not compatible with Verizon or Sprint
+- An Unlocked phone, but not compatible with Verizon or Sprint

-- It won't come to the US or Australia, according to Asus
+- Won't come to the UK or Australia, according to Asus

-- Be careful: there’s a cheaper, but smaller/slower version under the same name
+- Be careful: a cheaper, but slower version has the same name

 The Asus Zenfone 3 Deluxe price isn’t very straightforward because there are so many versions in the phone series: Zenfone 3, Zenfone 3 Deluxe, Zenfone 3 Max, Zenfone 3 Laser and even a 6.8-inch Zenfone 3 Ultra.
 It’ll soon be joined by an .